Finally: New $600M Seventh Ave. Entrance to Penn Station Reopens in Time for Holidays

-Just in time for the holidays, the $600 million project to rebuild the Penn Station main entrance on the Seventh Ave. side between 31st and 33r St. is complete and the doors are open.
+Just in time for the holidays, the $600 million project to rebuild the Penn Station main entrance on the Seventh Ave. side between 31st and 33r St. is almost complete and the doors to the concourse are open.

 The main entrance had been closed and behind construction panels for the final rebuilding phase over the past 15 months although the project actually kicked off back in June 2019.

-Its reopening at the official ribbon cutting ceremony on Nov.
-19 will be welcome to passengers using the LIRR, Amtrak, NJ Transit and subway riders who combine to make Penn Station busiest transit hub in North America.
+Even with the glitches, the main entranceway’s reopening will be welcomed by passengers using the LIRR, Amtrak, NJ Transit and NYC subway riders who combine to make Penn Station busiest transit hub in North America.
+Elected officials including Assembly member Tony Simone, City Council member Eric Bottcher, NY State senator Brad Hoylman-Sigal and Congressman Jerry Nadler joined executives from Vornado Realty Trust and Amtrak for the ribbon cutting.

 “We are proud to roll out the welcome mat to our new, modern entrance for the 600,000 daily New York Penn Station visitors,” said Amtrak CEO Stephen Gardner at the Nov.
-19 kickoff of the new main entrance at 7th Ave. and 32nd St. hosted by Amtrak, which owns the station, and Vornado Realty Trust, which owns 2 Penn Plaza above the new entrance.
+19 ceremony at 7th Ave. and 32nd St. hosted by Amtrak, which owns the station, and Vornado Realty Trust, which owns 2 Penn Plaza above the new entrance.

 “Together, we have reimagined and transformed one of the world’s busiest transit entrances,” said Steven Roth, CEO of Vornado Realty Trust.